threader/PC-Tuning/docs/post-install.md

 ## Configure a [Web Browser](https://privacytests.org)

 A standard Firefox installation is recommended.
 I have created a script used to update/install the latest Firefox version.
-Open CMD and enter the command below.
+Open CMD as administrator and enter the command below.

 ```bat
 C:\bin\python\python.exe C:\bin\scripts\install-firefox.py